Breus/json-masker/README.md

   be masked, recursively
 * If the value of a targeted key corresponds to an `array`, all values of the array, including nested arrays and objects, will be masked, recursively
-* Ability to define different masking strategies, per value type
+* Ability to define a custom masking strategy per value type
     - **(default)** mask strings with a different string: `"maskMe": "secret"` -> `"maskMe": "***"`
     - mask _characters_ of a string with a different character: `"maskMe": "secret"` -> `"maskMe": "*****"` (preserves length)